carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 > Protect this key as if it unlocks your front door.
 In many ways, it does.
 {: .caution}

+Regardless of the software or operating system you use, you must choose a strong password or passphrase for your SSH keys.

+> ## Considerations for SSH Key Passwords
+>
+> When prompted, enter a strong password that you will remember.
+There are two
+> common approaches to this:
+>
+> 1. Create a memorable passphrase with some punctuation and number-for-letter
+>    substitutions, 32 characters or longer.
+Street addresses work well; just
+>    be careful of social engineering or public records attacks.
+> 2. Use a password manager and its built-in password generator with all
+>    character classes, 25 characters or longer.
+[KeePass][keepass] and
+>    [BitWarden][bitwarden] are two good options.
+> 3. Nothing is *less* secure than a private key with no password.
+If you
+>    skipped password entry by accident, go back and generate a new key pair
+>    *with* a strong password.
+{: .callout}

 #### SSH Keys on Linux, Mac, MobaXterm, and Windows Subsystem for Linux

 Once you have opened a terminal, check for existing SSH keys and filenames